6ri4n/CNE340_jobhunter/README.md

-# CNE340_jobhunter
+# Job Hunter
-This is an automation script that scrapes data from an API that sends job listings in JSON format.
+Automation script in Python that retrieves and stores job listings into a MySQL database from an API every hour.

 this script will perform the following every hour:
-- makes a request to the API to check the job listings
+- requests an API for job listings
-- inserts any new job listings to a database
+- storing any new job listings to a database
-- deletes any job listings from the database that are over 14 days old or if they've been taken down
+- removing any job listings from the database if they're over 14 days old or if they're no longer available